ivangfr/okta-springboot/README.md

 ### Test /public endpoint

-In a browser and access the URL `http://localhost:8080/public`.
-It should return `It is public.`
+1. In a browser and access the URL `http://localhost:8080/public`
+1. It should return `It is public.`

 ### Test /private endpoint

-In a browser and access the URL `http://localhost:8080/private`.
-It should redirect you to `Okta` login page.
-Enter your `username` and `password` (the ones you used to create a free `Okta` account).
-If you inform your credentials correctly, it should return `<YOUR FULLNAME>, it is private.`
+1. In a browser and access the URL `http://localhost:8080/private`.
+1. It should redirect you to `Okta` login page.
+1. Enter your `username` and `password` (the ones you used to create a free `Okta` account).
+1. If you informed your credentials correctly, it should return `<YOUR FULLNAME>, it is private.`